J-A-N-T-M/SocialMediaApp/README.md

 ## Overview
 ### Description
-Draws up a feed that is populated based on a user's interest and where one can join others in groups that share the same interests.
+A social networking application that draws up a feed that is populated based on a user's interest and where one can join others in groups that share the same interests.
 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Social Networking(location, camera, notifications, etc.)